 One step at a time!
 We started with just one restaurant in 2016, and built our reputation with chefs and consumers.
 In 2017, we became part of a nationwide distribution network, in 2018 we launched in our first market outside the US, and in 2019 we released our new, best-ever recipe and entered our first grocery stores.
-We launched in UAE restaurants in September 2021.
+In 2020, we debuted our second product: Impossible™ Sausage Made From Plants.
+In 2021, we kept it coming and debuted two new products: Impossible™ Chicken Nuggets Made From Plants and Impossible™ Pork Made From Plants.
 Read more about our journey here.

 What do you look for in employees?

 Diversity is one of the secrets to our success.
 The team at Impossible Foods is so diverse that there’s not a precise blueprint for what we’re looking for.
 Every year we welcome a group of college interns to our offices over the summer to get a taste of what it’s like to work here.
 Sound like something you might be up for?
 Learn more about our internship program here.
 You can also see a list of our open positions here.